 In my experience, the limiter is more of an emergency control.
 It’s kind of like what I slap on at the end of the track just to ensure that no undesirable sounds are coming through my mix.

-However, as I wrote about in my article on limiting, the limiter can also be used to shape dynamics, but I’ve never used it in that way, so I can’t help you there.
+However, the limiter can also be used to shape dynamics, but I’ve never used it in that way, so I can’t help you there.